bablukup/Mini/README.md

-# Simon Says Game
+# 🎮 Simon Says Game

-## Overview
-Simon Says is a memory game where the player must remember and repeat an increasing sequence of colors.
-Each correct repetition advances the level by adding a new color to the sequence.
-The game ends on the first wrong input.

-## How It Works
-- The game generates a random color sequence.
-- The player watches the sequence and repeats it by clicking colored buttons.
-- Correct repetition leads to the next level with a longer sequence.
-- Wrong input ends the game and displays the score.

-## Key Functions

-- **levelUp()**: Advances the game level, adds a new color to the sequence, and updates the UI.
-- **btnFlash()**: Flashes a button to highlight colors in the sequence.
-- **btnPress()**: Handles user button clicks and checks sequence correctness.
-- **checkAns()**: Compares user input with the generated sequence.
-- **reset()**: Resets the game state to start anew.
+A simple memory game built with HTML, CSS, and JavaScript.
+Repeat the sequence of colors correctly to advance levels.
+One wrong move ends the game.

 ---

-This concise README helps explain the game clearly and effectively without overwhelming details.
+## 📝 Overview
+Simon Says is a fun game where you test your memory skills.
+Each round, a new color is added to the sequence.
+Your task is to remember and repeat the exact order.

+---

+## ✨ Features
+- Random color sequence generation
+- Level-based progression
+- Score display
+- Simple and responsive UI

+---

+## 🎮 How to Play
+1. Start the game (press a key or click start).
+2. Watch the flashing sequence carefully.
+3. Repeat the sequence by clicking on the colored buttons.
+4. Each correct round adds a new color.
+5. A wrong click ends the game and shows your score.

+---

+## 🛠️ Tech Stack
+- HTML
+- CSS
+- JavaScript

+---

+## 📂 Project Files

+index.html style.css script.js README.md

+---

+## 🔑 Key Functions
+- **levelUp()** → Adds new color and advances level
+- **btnFlash()** → Highlights button for sequence
+- **btnPress()** → Handles user clicks
+- **checkAns()** → Validates user input
+- **reset()** → Restarts game

+---

+## 🚀 Future Scope
+- Add sound effects
+- Add difficulty levels
+- Mobile-friendly version

+---

+## 📜 License
+Free to use and modify under the **MIT License**.

+---